If you love pan seared salmon, you will go crazy for this quick, simple weeknight Salmon Piccata recipe!

 How To Serve

 Pasta is, of course, a classic choice!
 Not feeling like pasta?
 Roasted potatoes or rice are great too!
-Rice is great because it soaks up that delicious piccata sauce.
+Rice is nice because it soaks up that delicious piccata sauce.
 So good!

 Other side dishes we love serving with piccata:

-The seared salmon is crispy, yet luscious and smooth.
-The sauce is tangy and zesty.
+The stovetop salmon is crispy, yet luscious and smooth.
+The piccata sauce is tangy and zesty.
 The whole recipe just works!
 If you’re a salmon lover like we are, you will love love love this quick, simple salmon piccata recipe!

 If you make Salmon Piccata recipe, please let us know by leaving a review and rating below.